-Quizzes & Exams 175 35% Quizzes 75 15%

-Short guizzes will be given at the start of class approximately once a week.
+Quiz zes & Exams 175 35% Quizzes 75 15% Short quizzes will be given at the start of class approximately once a week.
 You will take 11 quizzes total worth 5 points each and will be allowed to drop your lowest quiz score for a total of 50 points.
 You should be prepared to answer specific questions about what you have been assigned to prepare for class (e.g., course readings, videos, etc.).
 You are allowed to bring one 8.5 x 11 page (one side only) of original hand written notes to use on each quiz.
 Following individual quizzes, you will work together with your teammates to complete the same quiz as a team.
-Team quizzes are worth 2.5 points each, and you will be allowed to drop your lowest team quiz score, for a total of 25 points.

-Case Analysis Exams

-There are 3 case analysis exams in this class where you will apply what you are learning to common academic situations.
+Team quizzes are worth 2.5 points each , and you will be allowed to drop your lowest team quiz score, for a total of 25 points.
+Case Analysis Exams 100 20% There are 3 case analysis exams in this class where you will apply what you are learning to common academic situations.
 You will be presented with case studies about a student's learning experience.
 You should be prepared to diagnose any problems, evaluate the effectiveness of the strategies chosen to overcome the problems, and propose alternate solutions in an in-class essay.

+EDP 304 Syllabus Fall 2017 Unique # 10515 Williamson

+mque # 10313 vviiiiaiiis ,011

 Projects 200 40%

-Total (Excluding Extra Credit) 500 100%
+A series of projects will give you an opportunity to reflect on yourself as a learner and to apply a strategic process to setting and achieving your goals.
+You will write a brief Learning Autobiography in two parts, and complete 3 structured Goal Projects throughout the semester.
+More information about each of the assignments will be provided in class.

+Learning Autobiography: Past 25 5%

+o Goal 1 Project 25 5%

+o Goal 2 Project 35 7%

+o Goal 3 Project 50 10%

+Learning Autobiography and Goal Plan: Present and Future 65 13%

+xtra Credit: 5 1%

 A description of the extra credit assignment will be provided on Canvas.
 Extra credit will be due by the last day of class.

-Extra Cre dit: 5 1%

-Learning Autobiography and Goal Plan: Present and Future 65 13%

-o Goal 3 Project 50 10%

-o Goal 2 Project 35 7%

-o Goal 1 Project 25 5%

-Learning Autobiography: Past 25 5%

-obiography in two parts, and complete 3 structured Goal Projects throughout the ester.
-More information about each of the assignments will be provided in class.

-арр ly a strategic process to setting and achieving your goals.
-You will write a brief Learning

-Unique # 10505 McManus

-EDP 304 Syllabus Fall 2 .017

-E. II 2047
+Total (Excluding Extra Credit) 500 100%